phthom/cp4a/0-First-Steps-Lab.md

 ### 2. Move the binaries to the right directory

 If you use **MacOS** or Linux, complete the following steps to add the binaries to your `PATH` system variable.
-If you use **Windows**, install the `oc` CLI in the same directory as the IBM Cloud CLI or any other directory that is listed in your `PATH`  system variables.
+If you use **Windows**, install the `oc` CLI in any other directory that is listed in your `PATH`  system variables.
 This setup saves you some file path changes when you run commands later.